How to Wear an Engagement and Wedding Ring Together

 For many brides however, the dilemma is what to do with the engagement ring during the exchange of rings during the marriage ceremony itself.
 The most common solution is for the engagement ring to be place on the ring finger of the right hand and when the vows are completed replaced on the left hand so that it sits above the wedding ring.
 It's best to try the ring on the right hand before the ceremony so that if it doesn't fit, the ring can be entrusted to someone for safekeeping on your wedding day.

-The words said when the wedding ring is presented is an important part of what makes a marriage ceremony special.
-The wedding band is the fulfillment of the promise made with the engagement ring; tangible evidence of "two hearts becoming one."
+The words said when the ring is presented is an important part of what makes a marriage ceremony special.
+It is the fulfillment of the promise made with the engagement ring; tangible evidence of "two hearts becoming one."

 If you choose to wear your engagement ring with your wedding band, there are so many different styles today that it's easy to find one that matches beautifully.
-You can accent the beauty of your engagement ring with diamonds in your wedding band.
-Worn on its own, a tungsten carbide wedding band with diamonds is a virtually indestructible way to underscore the intensity of your love.
+You can accent the beauty of your engagement ring with diamonds in your band.
+Worn on its own, a tungsten carbide ring with diamonds is a virtually indestructible way to underscore the intensity of your love.